YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Harlyn's father appeared from nowhere, fending off Veryan and trying to calm her down.
 Trevose saw the flames burning were just an ordinary log, lodged in the dragon's mouth.
 And the mouth…

-Veryan twisted this way and that as she squirmed, until finally she calmed.
-Devoran dropped her to her feet and backed away, as though from a horse only half tamed.
+Veryan twisted this way and that as she squirmed until finally, she calmed.
+Devoran dropped her to her feet and backed away, arm outstretched, as though from a horse only half-tamed.
 Then he turned to his son and slapped him on the back.

 "Got you, didn't I!"
 Devoran laughed.
 "Not much of a dragon hunter, you were scared as a scampering squirrel!"